wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ui/includes/2-design-reports.md

 > [![Screenshot of a report page with margin spacing highlighted in the left, right, top, and bottom, and with spacing and background shapes that separate the visual into three sections.](../media/alignment-explicit-sections.png)](../media/alignment-explicit-sections.png#lightbox)

 > [!TIP]
-> Use the alignment commands on the **Format** tab, which will help you align visuals.
+> Use the alignment commands on the **Format** tab, which will help you quickly and accurately align visuals.

 ## Color

 Use color sparingly and meaningfully because overusing it can be distracting.
-Stick to a few softer colors as a base, aligned with corporate colors.
-Softer colors ensure that the data is the focus in your reports.
+Stick to a few softer colors as a base, possibly aligned with corporate colors.
+Softer colors ensure that the data is the focus in your report.
 Reserve the use of bolder colors to highlight exceptions.

 Ensure that colors are sufficiently contrasting.
 Color contrast is especially important to create accessible reports for report consumers who have low vision.
 This topic is described in more detail in Unit 5.